• Skip to primary navigation

 Insert candy

 And here is an important step - remember to insert the candy before you close off each end of the firecracker.
 I like to use Smarties as the candy inside because they fit the tube so well.
-And I love Smarties ever since I was a child.
+And I have loved Smarties ever since I was a child.

 Make the "fuse" (the pull string) for the firecracker